 - The device(s) described are prototypes.
 While they do work, they may (likely!) have some design peculiarities (bugs!) that are unknown, in addition to those documented.

 - There are no warranties expressed or implied and the author cannot be held responsible for any injury/damage that might result.
-Your mileage may vary.
+Your mileage may vary, and do not taunt happy fun ball.

 - You have been warned!